-Food Services:

-Lunch Program expense is based on current figures found in the affiliated charter schools.
-Somerset Academy, Inc. is already approved under the National School Lunch Program and is qualified to receive reimbursements.
+Food Services: Lunch Program expense is based on current figures found in the affiliated charter schools.
+The School is already approved under the National School Lunch Program and is qualified to receive reimbursements.
 Since we are uncertain of the precise population (and number of free and reduced lunch meals to be served) we are unable to provide a more precise budgeted structure for food service.
 However, an estimated amount is provided in the "Budget Detail" section of the budget.

-Pupil Transportation Services is calculated at \$225/bus per day with a 15% utilization rate identified in the budget.
+Pupil Transportation Services is calculated at \$225/bus with 15% utilization.